archmage/archmage.github.io/content/post/git-gud-an-analysis-of-game-skill.md

 A lot of discussions around people having to "git gud" and such are _wildly_ inappropriate useless sentiments that attempt to erase most of the above archetypes.
 My whole point with this is that Heartfelt and Academic players _are_ good... it's just that the way we discuss "good" has been a conversation dominated by Champions for the most part.

 If you've made it this far, consider how your _own_ notions of "good at games" relate to these archetypes!
-There's probably others I've missed here - much like my
+There's probably others I've missed here - much like [my previous post on achievement types](/post/on-achievements/), if there's any others you can think of, please let me know via [my Discord server](https://discord.gg/3aNgZ5h) or [my Contact form](/contact/).

+Until next time! o/